joe-gutman/personal-assistant-desktop-client/README.md

 This client connects to the backend server to offload all heaving lifting of task and sechule management, real-time voice interactions, speech to text, and text to speech functionalities.

+# Built with
+- Godot Engine
+- GDScript

 ## Features

 - Responsive 2D UI for viewing tasks and schedules